-What does the research say about Rooibos?
+What does the research say about Rooibos herb?

 Rooibos tea is a powerful antioxidant, has anti-HIV activity,